EtherGraf/openscad-thumbnailers/README.md

 To install, open a terminal into this directory and execute `./install.sh`.

-and restart Nautilus or Thunar and then your .slvs will show up rendered in the preview.
+and restart Nautilus or Thunar and then your .scad will show up rendered in the preview.
 At least on debian you have to restart tumblerd too to reread the thumbnailer configuration.

 ```bash